stephencweiss/stephencharlesweiss.com/content/blog/2019-05-03/lodash-groupby-vs-custom-helpers.md

 Voila — same result.
 Significantly less code to read, understand or maintain.

-One of my first projects to learn how to code was to reimplement large portions of Underscore, so it’s not like these concepts or libraries are new to me.
-I just haven’t quite gotten used to reaching for the tools at hand.
-I suppose that’s one of the marks of experience — when you know when to build a new tool vs. knowing that there’s a suitable one already out there that can be picked up easily.
+One of my first projects to learn how to code was to reimplement large portions of Underscore, so it's not like these concepts or libraries are new to me.
+I just haven't quite gotten used to reaching for the tools at hand.
+I suppose that's one of the marks of experience — when you know when to build a new tool vs. knowing that there's a suitable one already out there that can be picked up easily.

 // ORIGINAL - DO NOT POST